scholarslab/scholarslab.github.io/collections/_people/paris-godfrey.md

 roles:
 - LAMI Fellow, 2019
 ---
-Paris Godfrey is a 2019 LAMI Fellow.
+Paris Godfrey was a 2019 LAMI Fellow.